masc-ucsc/docs/docs/pyrope/10-internals.md

   arrays, and custom RTL memories.
 Verilog and CHISEL memories get translated to custom RTL memories.
 Non-persistent Verilog/CHISEL get translated to arrays.
   In Verilog, the semantics is that an out of bounds access generates unknowns.
-In CHISEL, the `Vec` sematic is that an out of bound access uses the first index of the array.
+In CHISEL, the `Vec` is that an out of bound access uses the first index of the array.
 A CHISEL out of bound memory is an unknown like in Verilog.
 These are the semantics applied by the compiler optimization/transformations: